 The naturalised American performed well in Belgium, scoring six goals in a resounding 29-6 quarter-final victory over Switzerland.
 He was unable to stop Canada – represented by the Winnipeg Falcons – from defeating the USA 2-0, as which meant the Americans were forced to settle for a silver medal.

-During the Opening Ceremony in Chamonix, Drury proudly carried the US flag, and he would more than repay that symbolic vote of confidence on the ice in the days that followed.
-Exhibiting scintillating form, the Drury and his team-mates comprehensively overcame Belgium (19-0), France (22-0) and Great Britain (11-0) in the first group phase.
+At the Chamonix Games in 1924, exhibiting scintillating form, Drury and his team-mates comprehensively overcame Belgium (19-0), France (22-0) and Great Britain (11-0) in the first group phase.